ViggoSeerden/FHICT-S3-Portfolio/Research Report: Agile.md

 ## How can we apply an agile way of working?

-There are several Agile based frameworks that can be used during the development process.
+There are several agile based frameworks that can be used during the development process.
 Here I have listed some of them:

 - Scrum
 - Kanban